Alisaxy/Thirst/README.md

 * some tail recursion, needs testing

 ##Todo:
+* rewrite everything done so far in Nim
 * rest of the core
 * proper recursion from the language itself
 * lists